 - Network perimeters are at risk 93% of the time (Positive Technologies).

-- More than a third of organizations have seen an uptick in cyber-attacks over 2021 (ISACA).
+- More than one-third of organizations have seen an uptick in cyber-attacks over 2021 (ISACA).
 Social engineering, at 14%, remains their biggest concern.

 - The retail sector loses $38,052 every minute from cybercrime, while healthcare organizations spend $13 a minute on data breaches (RiskIQ).